An Epic (and Affordable) Two-Week Hawaii Itinerary: Oahu, Maui & the Big Island

 On our last day in Maui, we relaxed on the beach, only moving to eat and go surfing for a couple of hours.

-On your final evening, I recommend you visit the Old Lahaina Luau, known to be one of the most authentic luaus in all of Hawaii.
+On your final evening, I recommend you visit the Old Lahaina Luau, (now re-opened after the fire) known to be one of the most authentic luaus in all of Hawaii.
 You’ll get to see traditional Hawaiian hula dancing, eat an amazing Hawaiian feast, drink lots of cocktails, and just take in the atmosphere.
 We sat on the floor, right at the front which was fun.

 You have to add a luau to your Hawaii itinerary.